 We were incorporated in the State of Delaware on February 8, 2012.
-We are a security technology company engaged in the development of proprietary products and solutions that serve multiple end markets, including the security, healthcare, financial technology and the Internet of Things ("IoT") markets.
+We are a security technology company and we operate our business in one segment - hardware and software security systems and applications.
+We are engaged in the development of proprietary products and solutions that serve multiple end markets, including the security, healthcare, financial technology and the Internet of Things ("IoT") markets.
+We evaluate the performance of our business on, among other things, profits and loss from operations.
 With extensive experience in access control, biometric and behavior-metric identity verification, security and privacy, encryption and data protection, payments, miniaturization, and sensor technologies, we develop and market solutions for payment, IoT and healthcare applications.